-Computer Aided Design (CAD) software are some of most popular and widely used engineering tools in the market.
-Most of these CAD software are developed for to address broader disciplines like Mechanical Engineering, Civil Engineering, Electronics etc. In the last decade, most of these CAD tools have started offering general tools for a specific design goals like ex.
-Sheet Metal design, Mold Design, etc. While offering the more general tools, there is no way to know what each individual user may find useful to accomplish very specific tasks .
+Computer-Aided Design (CAD) software are some of the most popular and widely used engineering tools in the market.
+Most of these CAD software are developed to address broader disciplines like Mechanical Engineering, Civil Engineering, Electronics etc. In the last decade, most of these CAD tools have started offering general tools for specific design goals like ex.
+Sheet Metal Design, Mold Design, etc. While offering more general tools, there is no way to know what each individual user may find useful to accomplish very specific tasks .

 This gap has been understood by the CAD tool developers and that’s one major reason they built the capability of customization into their programs.
 With customization is possible to create new commands and ways of human-machine interaction that ease repetitive or complex tasks .
 Thus, CAD customization turned out to be one of the most powerful features of CAD.

 Researchers have recognized the need for mass customization and have identified four distinct approaches that are depicted in the diagram below :

 Customization of an existing CAD is perhaps the fastest and most economical way of accomplishing the specific needs of an organization.
 CAD customization involves developing tools or add-on for CAD software.
 While most customization appears to be simple for the end-user, it takes a lot of effort to implement the expected behaviour and make it look simple.